KonradHabel/learning_equality/README.md

 ## Dynamic Threshold

-For evaluation and inference a dynamik threshold is used:
+For evaluation and inference a dynamic threshold is used:

 ![Margin](docs/ranking.jpg)